 Many do opt to have a feature wall in the bedrooms and in the living areas.
 Another tip is to choose the one feature colour and use that in all the different rooms.
 Not only will this create a seamless flow of colour throughout the home, but it will also save you money!

 It is so important to have all of your personal items protected and secure at all times.
 An electric home security alarm system is easy to install and accessible right from your mobile phone.
 Many electric alarm systems include a master control panel, a key pad for arming and disarming, a selection of sensors at the doors and windows, motion detectors throughout the home and a security camera at all entry’s around the house.
 You can never be too safe.

-Now that you have your list or where to save and where to splurge, contact New Level Homes, Perth’s best value 2 Storey Home Builder.
+Now that you have your list or where to save and where to splurge, contact Residential Building WA, Perth’s best value 2 Storey Home Builder.
 We pride ourselves on delivering a new level of style with our collection of affordable high-quality two storey homes to Perth families.
 Homes that are backed by years of experience and which create environments that bring together families, friends, and shared experiences.
 The next step starts with you.

 Enjoyed this article?
 Click hear to read Style your Home for Endless Summer